Kibale National Park: Biodiversity

-Fauna

 There are 13 species of primates in Kibale National Park.
 The park protects several well-studied habituated communities of common chimpanzee, as well as several species of Central African monkey including the Uganda mangabey (Lophocebus ugandae), the Ugandan red colobus (Procolobus tephrosceles) and the L'Hoest's monkey.
-Other primates that are found in the park include the black-and-white colobus (Colobus guereza) and the blue monkey (Cercopithecus mitis).
+Other primates that are found in the park include the mantled guereza (Colobus guereza) and the blue monkey (Cercopithecus mitis).
 The park's population of elephants travels between the park and Queen Elizabeth National Park.
 Other terrestrial mammals that are found within Kibale National Park include red and blue duikers, bushbucks, sitatungas, bushpigs, giant forest hogs, common warthogs, and African buffalo.
 The carnivores that are present include leopards, African golden cats, servals, different mongooses and two species of otter.
 In addition, lions visit the park on occasion.

 Bird life is also prolific.
 The park boasts 325 species of birds, including the olive long-tailed cuckoo, western tinkerbird, two species of pittas (African and green-breasted) and the grey parrot.
-The ground thrush (Turdus kibalensis) is endemic to Kibale National Park.
+The Kibale ground thrush (Geokichla cameronensis kibalensis) is endemic to Kibale National Park.

-Tourism

-Kibale National Park is a popular destination for tourist to track the chimpanzees in Uganda.
-Chimpanzee tracking has taken place in the park since 1993, with successful tracking rates of 90%.
-Other popular tourism activities include the chimpanzee habituation exercise, nature walks and bird watching.
-Tourists visiting Kibale National Park make a 5 hours drive from Kampala to reach the park.
-The park is also connected by daily domestic flights from Kajjansi Airfield and Murchison Falls National Park, which land at Fort Portal Airstrip.
-The park offers a range of tented camps and safari lodges to accommodate visitors.